asut00/Webserv/README.md

 ### Logs:

 The server logs incoming requests, responses, and errors to the console.
-You can redirect these logs to a file for debugging.

 ---